ndkrikun/sensor-monitoring/README.md

 I decided to use `ngrx` store for managing data in my app.
 It's the best choice from the list of state management frameworks, as it's written specifically for Angular applications.
 Also, it's based on Redux pattern and RxJS library, and makes app's state immutable.

 I wanted to save some time on creating the UI, so I used `angular material` components to display such elements as table, buttons, etc. It helped me to save time so I was able to complete extra tasks.
 Also, as I'm not a great designer, it helped me a lot to make my UI clean and user-friendly.
-As these modules are provided by angular, I was confident to them in my project.
+As these components are provided by angular, I was confident to use them in my project.

 In order to better navigate my app, I decided to use `@angular/router`.
 It helped to better structure my project in terms of displaying the source data.
 Moreover, it gives a user an ability to share a link to particular data he/she is observing.

 While implementing one of the additional tasks, I picked `Google Maps` to display coordinates on the map.
-It looked as the most obvious choice for me, however, it took me a while to set up an API key for this service.
+At first it looked as the most obvious solution, however, it took me a while to set up an API key for this service.
 It turned out that google requires now to create a separate project in google cloud platform and even set up a billing in account in order to use JavaScript Map API.
 However, I decided to stick with this approach.

 ### Structuring

 I tried to move everything that could be reused by multiple components or modules to the services.
 It also helps with unit testing.
 As we need to make methods we are testing public, it's better to keep them in services.
-Otherwise, we will have a lot of public methods in components event if they are not used in the templates.
+Otherwise, we will have a lot of public methods in components, even if they are not used in the templates.

 I structured the reducers directory in the most comfortable way for a possible future scaling of the store.
 As we never know how far a project is going to grow, it's better to make sure in advance that the store can be easily scaled.

-### Improvements
+### Further Improvements

 - Cover all created components and services with tests.
 All of the spec files are already created.